WICG/attribution-reporting-api/attribution_scopes.md

 If the trigger registration's `attribution_scopes` is empty, then all sources are considered for attribution.

-Once an `attribution_scope_limit` is set, the last K values (where K = `attribution_scope_limit`) of `attribution_scopes` will be considered the final set of `attribution_scopes` values and any source with additional `attribution_scopes` values will be treated as if the attribution scopes were empty.
+Once an `attribution_scope_limit` is set, the last K values (where K = `attribution_scope_limit`) of `attribution_scopes` will be considered the final set of `attribution_scopes` values per reporting origin per destination site, and any source with additional `attribution_scopes` values will be treated as if the attribution scopes were empty.

-If a source registration is specified with a configuration that has a higher number of event states than the most recent `max_event_states` for the same reporting origin, then the source will be rejected and the registration will fail.
+For sources that use the `attribution_scopes` feature, if the source registration is specified with a configuration that has a higher number of event states than the most recent `max_event_states` for the same reporting origin, then the source will be rejected and the registration will fail.
 Additionally, if the `max_event_states` field is changed in a future source registration, then all other previous pending source registrations with a different `max_event_states` will be ignored in subsequent attribution report generation flows, but will still count towards rate limits.

 ### Updating attribution scope values